Raymo111/android/CONTRIBUTING.md

 # Guidelines

 ## Issue reporting
-* [Report the issue](https://github.com/nextcloud/android/issues/new/choose) and choose bug report or feature request.
+* [Report the issue](https://github.com/Raymo111/raymocloud-android/issues/new/choose) and choose bug report or feature request.
 The template includes all the information we need to track down the issue.
-* This repository is *only* for issues within the Nextcloud Android app code.
+* This repository is *only* for issues within the Raymocloud Android app code.
 Issues in other components should be reported in their own repositories, e.g. [Nextcloud core](https://github.com/nextcloud/core/issues)
-* Search the [existing issues](https://github.com/nextcloud/android/issues) first, it's likely that your issue was already reported.
+* Search the [existing issues](https://github.com/Raymo111/raymocloud-android/issues) first, it's likely that your issue was already reported.
 If your issue appears to be a bug, and hasn't been reported, open a new issue.